yuin/sesame/README.md

   nil-map: nil                                   # how are nil collections mapped
   nil-slice: nil                                 #   a value should be one of 'nil', 'empty' (default: nil)
 mappings:                                        # configurations for object-to-object mappings
-  - name: TodoMapper                             # name of the mapper.
-This must be unique within all mappers
+  - name: TodoMapper                             # name of the mapper
+    id:   mymappers.TodoMappers                  # id of the mapper.
+This must be unique within all mappers.
+                                                 # if id is not set, name will be used as id.
     package: mapper                              # package name for generated mapper
     destination: ./mapper/todo_mapper_gen.go     # definition for generation
     bidirectional: true                          # generates a-to-b and b-to-a mapping if true(default: false)